 Join Us for an East Bay Neighbors Remedy Digital Fundraiser June 1, at 7:00 p.m.

 Join Us Every Wednesday at 6 p.m. for Online Volunteer Training Sessions:

 Stop the Blank

 Instead of actually working to create new housing without traffic gridlock, sprawl and environmental damage — Sacramento politicians handed a blank check to developers to build what they want, where they want, without contributing to new transit, schools, or roads — and without our ability to speak out.

-After accepting tens of millions of dollars in contributions from for-profit developers, this year the Sacramento politicians passed SB 9 and SB 10 — two damaging laws that essentially tell us to ‘sit down and shut up’ about what is happening right next door to our homes while developers demolish single-family homes and build multi-story, multi-unit projects.
+After accepting tens of millions of dollars in contributions from for-profit developers, Sacramento politicians passed SB 9 and SB 10 — two damaging laws that essentially tell us to ‘sit down and shut up’ about what is happening right next door to our homes while developers demolish single-family homes and build multi-story, multi-unit projects.

 We will not sit down — and we are speaking out!
 We are standing up to overturn these damaging laws by passing a statewide initiative in 2024 that restores our neighborhood voice and sanity to our planning process.
 We can’t turn our local planning over to developers — the result will be gentrification, displacement, traffic gridlock, environmental damage, higher taxes and sprawl.

 It Isn’t Affordable Housing!
 It's Massive Profits for Developers.

 The politicians say they took away our neighborhood voice because we need to lower the cost of housing.
 But their two bills create NO new affordable housing.